Overview

 Pathfinder provides two primary options for occupant motion; SFPE mode and Steering mode.

-Implements the concepts in the SFPE Handbook of Fire Protection Engineering (SFPE 2016).
-This is a flow model, where walking speeds are determined by occupant density within each room, and flow through doors is controlled by door width.
+This mode implements the concepts in the SFPE Handbook of Fire Protection Engineering.
+This is a flow model, where walking speeds are determined by Occupant density within each Room, and flow through doors is controlled by door width.
+This model is also known as the "hydraulic model of emergency egress".
+(SFPE Handbook)

-Based on the idea of inverse steering behaviors.
-Steering behaviors were first presented in Craig Reinolds' paper "Steering Behaviors For Autonomous Characters" (Reinolds 1999) and later refined into inverse steering behaviors in a paper by Heni Ben Amor (Amor et al. 2006).
-Pathfinder’s steering mode allows more complex behavior to naturally emerge as a byproduct of the movement algorithms - eliminating the need for explicit door queues and density calculations.
+This mode is based on the idea of inverse steering behaviors.
+Steering behaviors were first presented in Craig Reinolds' paper "Steering Behaviors For Autonomous Characters" (Reinolds 1999) and later refined into inverse steering behaviors in a paper by Heni Ben Amor et al. (Amor et al. 2006).
+Pathfinder’s steering mode allows more complex behavior to naturally emerge as a byproduct of the movement algorithms, eliminating the need for explicit door queues and density calculations.

 In this section and its sub-sections, you will use an existing model to learn the basic operations of Pathfinder.